-Electrical Technology II - #CL200651 Credits: BUHS 12, Sending Schools 3 Open to Grades 11 & 12 with successful completion of Level I This course is being considered for dual enrollment credit in the 24-25 school year.
+Electrical Technology II - #CL200651 Open to Grades 11 & 12 with successful completion of Level I Note: This course is being considered for dual enrollment credit

 Electrical II exposes students to more advanced topics, such as electrical codes, telecommunications, residential & commercial wiring and OSHA requirements.
 This course of study also includes in-depth instruction on power generation and distribution, blueprint reading, photovoltaics and other green energy options.